ShaashwatSharma/FuelTheft_Detection/README.md

 # 🛢️ Fuel-Theft Detection Backend

-A backend system designed to monitor and detect fuel theft events in public transport vehicles using real-time IoT sensor data.
-The system ingests fuel level readings via MQTT, persists them in PostgreSQL using Prisma ORM, and detects suspicious events such as fuel theft or refueling using an algorithmic detection engine.
+A comprehensive backend system designed to monitor and detect fuel theft events in public transport vehicles using real-time IoT sensor data.
+The system ingests fuel level readings via MQTT, persists them in PostgreSQL using Prisma ORM, and detects suspicious events such as fuel theft or refueling using machine learning algorithms.

 ---